 Because look what your expectations have given you.

-You took these people who birthed you, and made into them figures to look up to.
-They didn’t ask this, and likely didn’t deserve it.
-And when they couldn’t provide the life you expected, you transformed that disappointment and letdown into the anger and resentment you feel now.
+You took these people who birthed you, and made into them false heroes to look up to.
+They didn’t ask this, of course, and likely didn’t deserve it.
+And when they couldn’t provide the life you expected, you transformed that disappointment and letdown into the anger and resentment you now feel.

 But the world will feel it too, if you don’t realize your mistake.